GilsonLabUCSD/APR/APR_User_Manual.md

 Besides the screen output of the final results, the APR analysis module also generates two files, TI_attachment.dat and TI_translation.dat to record the accumulative work after each window.

-The restart files and the trajectories are in the format of NetCDF but can be converted to other formats such as inpcrd or PDB using Cpptraj.
+The restart files and the trajectories are in the format of NetCDF, but can be converted to other formats such as inpcrd or PDB using Cpptraj.
 If water and ions are stripped, vac.prmtop (topology in the gas phase) should be used for parsing the trajectories instead of solvated.prmtop.

 If necessary, more pmemd/sander options can be modified directly in the apr_mdin.py file.